Conformal field theory on the plane: Plan of the text

-In each Chapter, the last Section is devoted to exercises.
-Some exercises are intended to test and improve one's comprehension of the material, but such exercises become scarcer in later Chapters.
+In each chapter, the last section is devoted to exercises.
+Some exercises are intended to test and improve one's comprehension of the material; such exercises become scarcer in later chapters.
 Some exercises sketch proofs of results from the main text, in cases when hints and guidance seem warranted.
-And some exercises provide supplementary material about: \begin{itemize} \item singular vectors of Verma modules (Exercise \ref{exosv}), \item logarithmic conformal field theory (Exercise \ref{exolog}), \item fusion rules of unitary Verma modules (Exercise \ref{exoaur}), \item Liouville theory with finite multiplicities (Exercise \ref{exomul}), \item generalization of the Sugawara construction (Exercise \ref{exotqpj}), \item the Wakimoto free-field representation of $\widehat{\mathfrak{sl}}_2$ (Exercise \ref{exowaki}). \end{itemize}
+And some exercises provide supplementary material.

-This text comes with an index, which points to the one or two places in the text where each term is defined.
-At these places, the terms in question appear in bold.
+This text comes with an index, which points to the definition of each listed term.
+These terms appear in bold where they are defined.

-At a few places in the text, possibilities to jump forward and omit some sections are indicated.
-Section \ref{secope} on OPEs can be omitted.
-After studying fusion rules at the end of Section \ref{seclin}, it is possible to jump to the derivation of the spectrums of minimal models in Section \ref{secvmm}.
-Section \ref{secaco} on conformal blocks can be omitted.

-\section{Why one more review on conformal field theory?}
+\section{Why one more text on conformal field theory?}